AtsushiTanimoto/XClumpy/README.md

 ## Torus Geometry
 The adopted geometry of the torus is the same as that in [Nenkova et al. (2008)](https://ui.adsabs.harvard.edu/abs/2008ApJ...685..160N/abstract), who assume a power-law distribution of clumps in the radial direction and a normal distribution in the elevation direction.
 This enables us to directly compare the results obtained from the infrared and X-ray bands.
-If you would like to need more information, please see [Tanimoto et al. (2019)](https://ui.adsabs.harvard.edu/abs/2019ApJ...877...95T/abstract).
+See [Tanimoto et al. (2019)](https://ui.adsabs.harvard.edu/abs/2019ApJ...877...95T/abstract) for more details.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/20199124/100601931-96766180-3346-11eb-9f25-2f96b4a8671c.jpg">